‘HOSTILITIES ONLY’ SOLDIERING – 1942 ONWARDS

 As an OP, we were kept pretty busy right through to the end of hostilities – although our method of detection of enemy fire was badly affected at the Rhine Crossing, by the prolonged intensity of our own artillery – I am glad to say.

 That draws the basic picture, but I’ll fill in a few incidentals, such as – at first, only two of the six could set up and operate the radio, which meant either two very long shifts or several quite short shifts.
-Two of us (the radio operators) were trained as drivers, and one other (the sergeant i/c), was able to drive, if necessary.
-This created a manpower shortage when one of the drivers / operators was sent to fetch the rations, or a fresh battery, or to acquire a new radio when the old one was damaged.
+Two of us (the radio operators) were trained as drivers, and one other (the Sergeant i/c), was able to drive, if necessary.
+This occasionally created a “skill” and number shortage when one of the drivers / operators was sent to fetch the rations, or a fresh battery, or to acquire a new radio when the old one had been hit.
 But we coped – thankfully, we were on the winning side!

 Gear changing took place by numbers and by third party control.
-I, as the driver, would say ‘One, gear change, NOW’ and depress the clutch: the man on the box would put the gear lever into neutral and I would release the clutch.
-I would then say ‘Two, clutch DOWN’, and the middle man would put us into the next appropriate gear, and so on.
-Double declutching (as taught at Congleton) at its most practical level.
+I, as the driver, would say “One, gear change, NOW” and depress the clutch: the man on the box would put the gear lever into neutral: I would say “Two, clutch DOWN”, and the middle-man would put us into the next appropriate gear.
+Simplistic double-declutching!
 There were not many chances for concerts after Holland!

-Later, much later.
-Cricket in the Army had been non-existent.
-Apart from one occasion, when peace was being established, one of the officers ‘suggested’ that his batman and I should set up a trial match at battery level, which we did.
-There being no cricket pitches in Germany, we commandeered a fairly flat field together with a lawnmower, and on the arranged day, a satisfactory number of us entered this field from one corner – as from the opposite corner there came a German fair or circus, who were going to perform there for a few days!
+Later, much later … cricket, in the army, had been non-existent.
+Apart from one occasion, when peace was being established, one of the officers “suggested” that his batman and I should set up a trial match at Battery level, which we did and there being no cricket pitches in Germany, we commandeered a fairly flat field together with a lawn mower, and on the arranged day, a satisfactory number of us entered this field from one corner – as from the opposite corner there came a German fair or circus, who were going to perform there for a few days!